Written by Thompson Adamson; edited 2023

 In 2000, St. Peter’s celebrated its 175th anniversary during the incumbency of the Rev. Stephen Paul Booth.

 St. Peter’s was fortunate to have The Reverend Canon Jennifer E. Reid as our incumbent for almost 20 years – the fulfillment of a long-term relationship that began with her first appointment as assistant curate at St. Peter’s in 1989.
-Canon Reid was appointed Incumbent in 2002 and recently stepped down for health reasons.
+Canon Reid was appointed Incumbent in 2002 and served the parish faithfully until 2021.

 Thompson Adamson, descendant of one St. Peter’s founding families, and familiarly known to the parish as “Tommy”, served as St. Peter’s official historian for many years.